Intro – What Is the Capital Stack?

 Conclusion – The Capital Stack and Your Portfolio

-After many years of a bull market, finding good value equity investment opportunities becomes more difficult, leading some investors to weight their portfolios towards debt, saving their equity investment dollars for situations where they have greater conviction.
+After many years of a bull market, where good value equity investments became increasingly scarce, this massive disruption of the global economy will create a wide array of new opportunities across markets and across the capital stack as new debt and equity capital needs emerge.
 For most investors, a diversified approach makes sense both for the real estate portion of their portfolio and the portfolio as a whole.
 Investors can potentially reduce overall risk exposure while maintaining long-term appreciation and upside by spreading their real estate investments across the capital stack.

 Up Next >>> Commercial Real Estate Due Diligence